hkpeaks/peaks-consolidation/README.md

 Kubernetes is an open-source container orchestration platform that automates the deployment, scaling, and management of containerized applications.

 ### gRPC
 gRPC is a modern open-source high-performance Remote Procedure Call (RPC) framework that can run in any environment.
-It has an official Go implementation. called grpc-go.
+It has an official Go implementation called grpc-go.

 ## Listening to Your Need